ElliotKillick/windows-vs-linux-loader-architecture/README.md

           6B824219             210 RpcStringFreeW
 ```

-On Windows, lazy loading/binding is both a [feature of the MSVC linker](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls) and the Windows loader with the NTDLL exported functions `LdrResolveDelayLoadsFromDll`, `LdrResolveDelayLoadedAPI`, and `LdrQueryOptionalDelayLoadedAPI` (more functions internally, not exposed as exports).
+On Windows, lazy loading/linking (the latter may also be known as binding) is both a [feature of the MSVC linker](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls) and the Windows loader with the NTDLL exported functions `LdrResolveDelayLoadsFromDll`, `LdrResolveDelayLoadedAPI`, and `LdrQueryOptionalDelayLoadedAPI` (more functions internally, not exposed as exports).

 On Unix systems, lazy loading can be effectively achieved by doing `dlopen` and then `dlsym` at run-time.
 There are [techniques to get more seamless lazy loading on Unix systems](https://github.com/yugr/Implib.so), but only with caveats.
 One could also employ a [proxy design pattern](https://stackoverflow.com/a/23405008) in their code to achieve the effect.
 Mac used to support lazy loading until [Apple removed this feature from the linker used by Xcode](https://developer.apple.com/forums/thread/131252).
 Apple likely removed lazy loading because it's inherently vulnerable to deadlocking on loader lock.
 This vulnerability is due to lazy loading's ability to cause an application to load a library unexpectedly when calling a lazy-loaded function.

-On the other hand, lazy linking (as it's referred to in the GNU `ld` manual) is a first-class citizen on both POSIX and Windows systems.
+On the other hand, lazy linking (as it's referred to in the GNU `ld` manual) is a first-class citizen on both POSIX and Windows systems (with an asterisk for Windows).
 On POSIX systems, this is simply calling [`dlopen`](https://pubs.opengroup.org/onlinepubs/009696799/functions/dlopen.html) with the `RTLD_LAZY` flag or providing the `-z lazy` flag to the linker.
 Windows doesn't seem to expose this functionality as readily (e.g. through `LoadLibrary`), but if nothing else, you always call the aforementioned NTDLL exports directly.

+A key difference between lazy linking as done by the POSIX loaders (or at least the GNU loader) compared to the Windows loader is that Windows only supports lazy linking as a part of lazy loading (hence Microsoft collectively refers to it as "delay loading").
+There's no way to make functions a program may import from a DLL link lazily without having the entire DLL be lazily loaded.

+While upstream GNU sets lazy linking (also known as lazy binding) as the default (see [`ld` manual](https://man7.org/linux/man-pages/man1/ld.1.html)), some GNU/Linux distributions may include patches to [remove lazy linking as the default](https://stackoverflow.com/a/65277554) for security reasons.
+On my Fedora 38 machine, only some packaged binaries are compiled without lazy linking (i.e. full RELRO) and GCC compiles with lazy linking by default.

 ## `LDR_DDAG_NODE.State` Analysis